 Flowtab was an app that allowed people to order drinks quickly at a crowded bar.
 Despite shutting down, the founders still made it an effort to help other startups.

 Favorite takeaway: Simplicity.
-This deck does well explaining critical information like the problem, the solution, their business model, and traction.
+This pitch deck example does well explaining critical information like the problem, the solution, their business model, and traction.
 You can’t really go wrong with this.

 Dwolla is a payment solution that allows users to send, receive, and request funds from other users.
 This 18-slide pitch deck landed the company $16.5 million.